 (Actual footage of me) XOXO

-I blame my horrible experiences with romance for my melodramatic obsession with Roy Lichtenstein.
+((I blame my horrible experiences with romance for my melodramatic obsession with Roy Lichtenstein))

 Even though I was in an indescribable amount of pain after the second break-up, the first thing I noticed right after was how much mental clarity I suddenly had.
 It was unmatched.
 For the first time, I felt like I could keep track of all of my thoughts and where they came from and where they were going.
 I think it was this quality of not having my train of thought muddled by anyone else and just being able to be alone with my thoughts, because in a way, I really was, so alone.
-I couldn’t talk about this for a while.
-I tried a few times, and I felt like whenever I did, I never really heard what I needed said to me.
+I couldn’t talk about this for so long.
+I tried a few times, but I felt like whenever I did, I never really heard what I needed said to me.
 Everyone just told me that I needed to move on.
 And that didn’t help me deal with what I was actually dealing with, which was not yet moving on but just living with myself in this state for a while.
 I think I really tortured myself.
 I wrote about it obsessively (I’m glad I did exploit my pain like that), I replayed everything in my head, every day I would relive the whole relationship again like it was still happening and then at some point, I had to snap out of my trance realize it wasn’t.
 A lot of living inside my head that way.
 It was a miserable time, and it was torturous for those few months that I was heartbroken, but I don’t feel anything about it anymore.
 There was one week last month that I looked at everything that reminded me of that relationship and I can honestly say that I didn’t feel a thing.
 I don’t remember anything that happened and I don’t remember how I felt.
 There’s a hole torn open in my memory.
 It’s a little scary, but it’s better than being in pain all the time, and I finally feel free.
 I psychologically feel different.
 From the inside.
-I think I rewired myself to get here.
+I think I rewired myself.
 It’s good.

 And honestly, the thought of being in a relationship again freaks me out.
 I don’t know if I am ready.
 I don’t know if I have learned enough.
 I already feel myself pulling away sometimes.
-Sometimes, I won’t talk about things, because I don’t even want to THINK about them.
+Sometimes, I won’t talk about things, because I don’t even want to think about them.
 And so I keep running away from the idea.
 And then I’ll run with it for a while.
 I guess that’s what made me say yes to last night.
 I just wanted to do it finally.
 It’s been building up so long.
 I didn’t want to wait and stall anymore.
 I just wanted it to happen.
 I guess the thing that scares me is reaching this point of no return and I don’t know what that point is or if I will recognize it or if it even exists, maybe it’s just something you slowly sink into until you realize you can’t safely back out.

 I always feel trapped.
 I am great at feeling trapped.
 I guess what I want most is to not want to back out.
 But I’m afraid I’ll get scared.
 I’m afraid I’ll close up.
 I’m afraid I’m afraid I’m afraid.
 But I had an amazing time last night.
 Maybe I shouldn’t worry.
 This really feels different than anything else.

 Sometimes I get paranoid about not being able to keep my energy levels up all the time, but I don’t think I need to be paranoid.
 I feel like the closer I get to people, the more I pull away from them and the less I want them to know about my main preoccupations.
 It’s like some paradox.
-I’d feel more comfortable telling strangers about these weirdly personal things than someone who will judge me and try to correlate it with what they already know about me and whom I have to see on a regular basis.
+I’d feel more comfortable telling strangers about these weirdly personal things than someone who will judge me and try to correlate it with what they already know about me and who I have to see on a regular basis.
 I also think there’s this effort paradox.
 I think I am confusing myself with all these paradoxes I keep pulling out of thin air.
 Shut up!!!!
 If you overthink it, you KILL it.

 This is the song he wanted to play in the car last night, but he forgot: https://www.youtube.com/watch?v=iUW5vRcgNHM